 - Add the peppermint syrup and mix until just combined.
 Set aside.

 - Add the egg whites to another mixing bowl.
 Whisk until soft peaks form.
 Add the remaining ¼ cup granulated sugar and beat for 1 minute, or until stiff peaks form.

 - Using a rubber spatula, gently fold the whites into the chocolate mixture.
-Pour the batter into the springform pan.
+Pour the batter into an 8" springform pan.

 - Bake for 15 minutes at 375°F. Reduce the oven temperature to 350°F and bake for 15 minutes.

 - Turn off the oven, and prop the oven door open.
 Let the cake rest inside the oven with the door propped open for 25-30 minutes.
 The cake will collapse as it cools.
 (This is what you want!)